 You want to make sure that the eggplants you are frying are reasonably sustainable?
 In this case, locally sourced eggplants are a good choice.
 Cultivating them doesn’t lead to pollution of water, land, or air quality, given that no pesticides are used.
 To ensure you’re minimizing your carbon and water footprints, be sure to only buy organic eggplants without GMOs.

 However, with big business, the clarity of sustainability becomes murky.
 On an international scale, eggplants are produced in China, India, Egypt, Iran, Turkey, and the United States.
-Between China and India, 83 percent of the world’s eggplants are produced and shipped across the world.
+Between China and India, 83 percent of the world’s eggplants are produced and shipped worldwide.
 Any large-scale production of eggplants becomes more problematic.

 With monocropping, large amounts of chemical fertilizers and pesticides are used, making it incredibly harmful to the environment.
-Although this isn’t to say that the US isn’t culpable for this damage also.
+However, this isn’t to say that the US isn’t culpable for this damage also.

 Nutritional Value of Fried Eggplants